• 5 min read

 Understanding Investor Visa for Dubai

-A key advantage is that many of these visas can be renewed as long as property ownership is maintained, making the investor visa in Dubai an attractive option for long-term investors seeking stability.
+A key advantage is that these visas can generally be renewed as long as ownership requirements continue to be met, making them an attractive option for long term investors seeking stability in Dubai.

 Who is Eligible for a Dubai Investor Visa?